 Only World Education Services (WES) course-by-course evaluations are accepted.

-Interviews are held on a rolling admissions basis typically from December-February.
-Dates are subject to change based on needs.
 An invitation to interview does not imply acceptance for admission, and all expenses incurred during the interview are the responsibility of the applicant.
 Applicants must interview in person on their assigned day and time.
-Interviews cannot be conducted via telephone due to the nature of the activities that occur that day.
+Interviews cannot be conducted via telephone or video conferencing due to the nature of the activities that occur that day.

 Notifications of an interview are made via e-mail.
 Please make sure that the Office of Pharmacy Student Affairs has your correct e-mail address that you check most often.